Josephine Moon’s newest novel, Three Gold Coins, will be out on 21 March 2018.

 Sometimes she prepares great, organic superpower foods and other times she eats toast.

-She lives with her husband, son and animals (dogs, cats, chickens, horses, goats) on acreage in the Noosa hinterland (Australia), very much enjoying the splendours of sushi, beaches, smoothies, cafes, fresh food markets and festivals.
+She lives with her husband, son and animals (dogs, cats, chickens, horses, fish, goats) on acreage in the Noosa hinterland (Australia), very much enjoying the splendours of sushi, beaches, smoothies, cafes, fresh food markets and festivals.
 She has the best job in the world.